Gabriel Martins Dias (Semantix SA)

 This workshop will address techniques used for data management planning into IoT scenarios in order to optimize data acquisition, management and later discovery.

-The 13th IEEE International Conference on Mobile Ad hoc and Sensor Systems (IEEE MASS 2016) will be held in Brasilia, Brazil, October 10-13, 2016.
+The 14th IEEE International Conference on Mobile Ad hoc and Sensor Systems (IEEE MASS 2017) will be held in Orlando, Florida, USA, October 22-25, 2017.

 Wireless ad hoc communication has applications in a variety of environments, such as conferences, hospitals, battlefields, and disaster-recovery/rescue operations, and is also being actively investigated as an alternative paradigm for Internet connectivity in both urban and rural areas.
 Wireless sensor and actuator networks are also being deployed for enhancing industrial control processes and supply-chains, and for various forms of environmental monitoring.
 IEEE MASS 2017 aims at addressing advances in research on multihop ad hoc and sensor networks, covering topics ranging from technology issues to applications and test-bed development.